“Truth (like gold) is to be obtained not by it’s growth, but by washing away from it all that is not gold.”

 -Leo Tolstoy, Author of “The Death of Ivan Ilyich”

 Nearly everyone would love to try their hand at panning for gold.
-It’s the stuff of any treasure hunter’s dreams to get their hands on some gold they found for themselves.
-If you want to go gold panning, you need to check around for some legal waterway locations to try panning for gold and you need gold panning supplies.
+It’s the stuff of a treasure hunter’s dreams!
+One of the best ways to get your hands on some gold is to find it yourself.
+If you want to go gold panning, you need to check around for some legal waterway locations to try panning for gold, and you need gold panning supplies.

 #1: A GOOD GOLD PANNING PAN

 The most important tool you will need while panning for gold is a pan.
 The Green Plastic Gold Pan with Two Types of Riffles from Amazon is one of the best pans you can use for your gold seeking.
 The 1/8 inch round base of the pan helps to better trap gold particles.
 The two riffles included with the pan are small and large.
 The small riffle removes smaller sand particles and the larger riffle removes big gravel particles.

 A good screen can help you sift through the contents of your pan easily to see what the contents are without dumping out the entire pan.
 This allows you to also remove the dirt and gravel you don’t want in the pan.
 The Patented Stackable 13-1/4 inch sifting pan with a 1/4 inch Screen from Amazon is a handy and simple screen to use.

 A prospector’s scoop allows you to dig through the contents of your pan while you are gold panning.
 It should not have holes in it.
 It should be a solid spoon-like scoop.The Black Prospector’s Scoop from Amazon is one of the highest rated and helpful prospector’s scoop around.
 You can additionally use the scoop to do gardening work or for treasure hunting with a metal detector on land.